goabstract/Awesome-Design-Tools/README.md

 * [React Color](http://casesandberg.github.io/react-color/) — a collection of color pickers from Sketch, Photoshop, Chrome.

 ### Animation Tools
-Looking to create a cool animation?
+Need to create animated transition, micro-interaction or scroll-based animation?
 Go through these tools:
 * [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) —  a digital visual effects, motion graphics, and compositing application.
 * [Lottie](https://airbnb.io/lottie/) — a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web.
 * [Kite Compositor](https://kiteapp.co/) — a powerful animation and prototyping application for Mac & iOS.
 * [Spirit](https://spiritapp.io/) — animation tool that helps you to create and manage the animations real time in the browser.
 * [LightBox](https://uselightbox.com/) — 2D, Hand-Drawn animation package.

-* [CSS Toolkit](https://itunes.apple.com/gb/app/css-toolkit/id934487422) — an interactive CSS animation builder for Mac.
+Principle, Framer, Invision Studio, Flinto are also among UI & UX animation apps and software animations tools.

+### Reference & Inspiration
+This repo was inspired by articles from the design community and Prototypr.io Toolbox.